chrisliaw/git_cli/README.md

 Hence the interfacing with the CLI seems the better way to do that.

+This codes are tested using git version 2.25.1, Linux x86\_64

 ## Installation

 Add this line to your application's Gemfile: